 - Learn to say “no” when someone comes to you with a request that is unreasonable or will interfere with the performance of your TEAM.
 It is inevitable that some people will attempt to get away with “nice tries” and, when they do, just smile and firmly say “No”.

 - Read the book The One Minute Manager by Kenneth Blanchard and Spencer Johnson.

 At an appropriate time, explain to your TEAM members that you are relying on them to use their best judgment in performing their duties and dealing with problems as they occur.
 Admit that everyone makes some mistakes, including yourself, and request that you be told of any serious issues right away so that together you can take the necessary action.
-On the subject of “bad news”, Anne Sweeney, co-chair of Disney Media Networks, says to her people, “Tell me early, I’m your friend.
+On the subject of “bad news”, Anne Sweeney, former co-chair of Disney Media Networks, always cautioned her people, “Tell me early, I’m your friend.
 Tell me late, I’m your critic.”